saberamini/MapReduceTutorial/README.md

 <img src="unhealthyNode2.jpg" alt="Unhealthy Node" align="middle">

 This shows that the temporary file folder for some reason cannot be accessed.
 This folder was specified in the <b>core-site.xml</b> configuration file.
-All Hadoop and MapReduce parameters have default values unless we specifically override these defaults with the configuration files.
-In this case, we can simply open core-site.xml and comment out the temporary folder and allow the system to use it's default folder for temporary files:
+All Hadoop and MapReduce parameters have default values unless we specifically override these defaults with the parameters specified in the configuration files.
+In this case, we can simply open core-site.xml and comment out the temporary folder and allow the system to use its default folder to store the temporary files:

 ```
 <!--